CurleySamuel/Thesis/README.md

 ## Iteration 3

-## The Models

-We've talked about a variety of models and algorithms used to form our estimation pipelines.
-While this paper does expect some level of statistical knowledge; it doesn't make the leap that the reader is familiar with the intricacies of various regression models.
-As such I wanted to include a brief section dedicated to a quick overview of the models and algorithms that we've seen.
-Because my primary machine learning library used was scikit-learn - all regressors and algorithms below used the implementation that can be found in that package.

-### Regression

-- #### Random Forests

- A random forest is a meta-estimator formed by an ensemble of decision trees each fitted over different subsamples of the dataset.
-The output value is then the mean of each decision tree's output values.
-Random forests are versatile and often the goto model when facing a new problem as they can help uncover the relative importance of features.

-- #### Extremely Randomized Forests

- Functionally equivalent with random forests but introduce more randomness when selecting a subset of features.
-This tends to reduce the variance of the model in exchange for a slight increase in bias.

-- #### Gradient Tree Boosting

- Another ensemble method, gradient boosted regression trees form ensembles of weaker decision learners that improve on their predecessor's estimate by chaining a new tree on the error of the last tree.

-- #### Least Angle

- Least angle regression is a linear regression algorithm typically used when overfitting is a concern or when analyzing a sparse matrix.

-### Clustering

-- #### MeanShift
+At this point we've accounted for all the data in either the GBRT or the realtor remarks pipeline.
+Now all that's left to do is hook the models up to each other in some way so we can aggregate the individual predictions into a more accurate umbrella prediction.
+To do this and all the intermediate transformations we're utilizing another sklearn utility module that contains Pipelines and FeatureUnions.
+A pipeline is just as it sounds - a chain of transformers that fit their input and output their transformed input to the next transformer in line.
+Calling .fit() on a pipeline is equivalent to calling .fit() and then .transform() successively on every transformer in the pipeline.
+FeatureUnions work in the other dimension and concatenate the outputs of N individual transformers into a single output matrix.
+Using both pipelines and feature unions allow us to create very complex machine learning pipelines.

+But there's one last feature extraction technique left.
+In the previous few iterations I noticed from outliers that the models aren't attributing the location of a home as strongly as I would like.
+A two bed two bath home surrounded by several million dollar homes should be worth significantly more than a two bed two bath in a less desirable neighborhood.
+In an attempt to reinforce localized variances we'll run a subset of the data through a clustering algorithm with the intent of clustering nearby homes that have similar attributes.
+We'll then include these clusters in our umbrella model in the hopes that it'll recognize wealthier clusters from less appealing clusters and derive some semblance of wealth from the other homes in a cluster.

+The clustering technique I've chosen to do so is called MeanShift.
 Mean shift by itself is a technique for locating maximas in a density function.
 Mean shift clustering works by assuming that the input data is a sampling from an underlying density function.
 It then uses mean shift appropriately to uncover modes in the feature space (clusters of similar values).

-### Matrix Decomposition

-- #### Truncated Singular Value Decomposition

- Matrix decomposition algorithm used to reduce the dimensionality of an input matrix.
-In the context that we're using it (word frequency matrices) it's actually called latent semantic analysis.

-### Feature Extraction

-- #### tf-idf

- Term frequency inverse document frequency.
-This term frequency transformation will reweight the term frequency of a blob by the inverse of the commonality of the term across all blobs.
-That is, it'll scale down the reported frequencies of common words and scale up the frequencies of unique words.
-This is a common technique to reflect word importance and help summarize text.
+We'll run MeanShift on the subset of features `['lat', 'lng', 'SQFT', 'BEDS', 'BATHS', 'ZIP', 'GARAGE', 'LOTSIZE']` in the hopes of getting clear localized clusters, and possibly separate clusters between the more expensive and less expensive homes in a neighborhood.

+We're going to attempt two distinct prediction pipelines -

+1. We predict sale price using only remarks.
+We predict sale price using our best GBRT model which includes all data but remarks and including clusters.
+We run these two columns of predictions through another regressor to make a third and final prediction using just those two predictions.

+2. We predict sale price using only remarks.
+We concatenate this predicted sale price calculated from remarks with the clusters and append them to the original data set.
+We then run our best GBRT model over this data set to generate a final prediction.

 # Results